sakshi4719/ai-powered-behavioral-analysis/README.md

 This processed text was saved in the column called proctext.

-I carried out sentiment analysis on this processed text using TextBlob.
+I carried out sentiment analysis on this processed text using **TextBlob**.
 The posts were classified as Neutral, Postive, Negative
 | Sentiment Label        | Number of Posts |
 |-------------------|----------------|
 | Positive | 42           |